DereckExists/DereckExists/README.md

   <img align="right" width="50%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=DereckExists&layout=compact&theme=nord" />
 </a>

-* :technologist: A guy who has tried a lot of programming languages and frameworks for fun
+* 🧑‍💻 A guy who has tried a lot of programming languages and frameworks for fun
-* :sunglasses: A pro in Flutter & Native mobile development
+* 😎 A pro in Flutter & Native mobile development
-* :clock1: Works for 10 hours a day
+* ⏰ Works for 10 hours a day
+* ☕ A coffee fan, but doesn't drink coffee a lot
-* :heart: Loves [Victor Mono](https://github.com/rubjo/victor-mono) font and [Catppuccin](https://github.com/catppuccin) theme
+* ❤️ Loves [Victor Mono](https://github.com/rubjo/victor-mono) font and [Catppuccin](https://github.com/catppuccin) theme
+* 📬 I always look at my mail.
+You can mail me!
+* 📖 Learning Japanese, Spanish & Italian

 ## 💙 Technologies 💙
 <h3>Programming Languages - Frameworks</h3>